Handling Data Heterogeneity in Federated Learning via Knowledge Distillation and Fusion: Introduction

-Although FL technique constantly gains popularity, one problem rooted in FL is that the heterogeneity of data across different clients can lead to significant model performance (i.e., test accuracy) degradation \cite{karimireddy2020scaffold, wang2020tackling, wang2021field}.
+In recent years, FL has been intensively studied in both academia and industry \cite{zheng2022exploring, wu2022fedadapt, vu2022joint, al2022towards,liu2022distributed}.
+One problem rooted in FL is that the heterogeneity of data across different clients can lead to significant model performance (i.e., test accuracy) degradation \cite{karimireddy2020scaffold, wang2020tackling, wang2021field}.
 For example, multiple hospitals would like to collaboratively train a disease diagnosis ML model via FL.
 Each hospital collects patient data independently, so their datasets are unbalanced and non-IID (i.e., heterogeneous).
 One hospital might have few/no data samples belonging to a certain disease class.
 When each hospital trains the model locally, its local objective may be far from the global objective.
 Thus, the averaged global model can be away from the global optima.
-This phenomenon is called client model drift in some literatures \cite{li2020federated, lin2020ensemble, zhu2021data, yao2021local}, which leads to the poor model performance of the global model.
+This phenomenon is called client model drift in some literatures \cite{li2020federated, lin2020ensemble, zhu2021data, yao2021local}.
+The client model drift may lead to poor global model performance.

 Except for poor model performance, data heterogeneity may also lead to poor model fairness.
-Consider a disease diagnosis ML model is trained by multiple different hospitals (that collect patient data in different geographical areas with different race populations) via FL.
+Consider a disease diagnosis ML model that is trained by multiple different hospitals via FL.
+These hospitals collect patient data in different geographical areas with different race populations.
 The FL-trained ML model can achieve high averaged model performance, but it may have large model performance variance across different hospitals (when testing on their local patient datasets).
 If so, the ML model has biases against certain geographical areas (i.e., geographical discrimination) and race populations (i.e., race discrimination).
 To mitigate such a model bias issue, the FL-trained ML model should also achieve high fairness, which can be measured by the degree of uniformity in model performance across different clients.
 The considered concept of fairness is also named accuracy parity \cite{li2019fair}.